Zakatsiura/Menu_CSS/README.md

-Adaptive Menu with CSS only (noJS)
+Adaptive Menu with CSS only (no JS)